Characters of the .hack franchise

 The first four video games follow a newcomer called Kite, who goes on a quest to revive his friend, who fell into a coma after his character was killed by an unknown creature.
 Bee Train also produced an anime series focused on a player named Tsukasa, who has no memory of his identity outside of the game and cannot leave The World.
-In 2006, Cyber Connect 2 and Bee Train produced two new series, .hack//G.U. and .hack//Roots.
+In 2006, Cyber Connect 2 and Bee Train produced two new series: .hack//G.U. and .hack//Roots.
 The two series involve a returning player by the name of Haseo who, after the loss of his guild, goes on a quest to find the player killer (PK) Tri-Edge who sent his friend Shino into a coma.
-The latest game by CyberConnect2 is .hack//Link, where Tokio Kuryuu is transported into The World: RX and time-travels across the previous storylines in order to restore frozen players.
+The latest game by CyberConnect2 is .hack//Link, where Tokio Kuryuu is transported into The World: RX and time-travels across the previous storylines to restore frozen players.